craigmcchesney/dp-support/README.md

 The ingestion handler framework is the "meat" of the Ingestion Service implementation.
 It uses a simple interface [IngestionHandlerInterface](https://github.com/osprey-dcs/dp-ingest/blob/main/src/main/java/com/ospreydcs/dp/ingest/handler/IngestionHandlerInterface.java) to define the required handler methods *init()*, *fini()*, *start()*, *stop()*, *validateIngestionRequest()*, and *onNext()*.

-An interfaced is used so that we can have multiple handler implementations and use injection at runtime to configure a running system.
+An interface is used so that we can have multiple handler implementations and use injection at runtime to configure a running system.
 This is probably more useful for creating mock implementations for testing than alternative real implementations.
 However, I wanted to test different approaches to the handler implementation using both sync and async MongoDB drivers so the interface was helpful in accomplishing that objective.

 There are two primary implementations of the handler interface, both using MongoDB to store time series and metadata.
 [MongoSyncHandler](https://github.com/osprey-dcs/dp-ingest/blob/main/src/main/java/com/ospreydcs/dp/ingest/handler/mongo/MongoSyncHandler.java) uses the sync MongoDB driver, while [MongoAsyncHandler](https://github.com/osprey-dcs/dp-ingest/blob/main/src/main/java/com/ospreydcs/dp/ingest/handler/mongo/MongoAsyncHandler.java) uses the "reactivestreams" async MongoDB driver.
 Both classes extend [MongoHandlerBase](https://github.com/osprey-dcs/dp-ingest/blob/main/src/main/java/com/ospreydcs/dp/ingest/handler/mongo/MongoHandlerBase.java) to take advantage of sharing common code that is useful for both implementations.